-As a JCU professional experience student it is your responsibility to ensure all pre-placement requirements are met.
-Please seek the advice of your placement coordinator or the Professional Placements Unit to confirm the pre-placement information and resources related to other States, services and facilities.
+As a JCU professional health student, it is your responsibility to ensure all pre-placement requirements (PPRs) are met.
+Please seek the advice of your placement coordinator or the Professional Experience Placement Unit to confirm the pre-placement information and resources related to other States, services and facilities.

 The following guidelines and checklist can be printed in hard copy or to PDF.